JrVerbiest/jrverbiest.github.io/README.md

 - **Project Manager** @ Peira, Turnhout, Belgium - Full-time

+  Project ownership from start to finish.
 Responsible for:

   - Formulation of technical solutions;
-  - Communication with customers and coordination of technicians, partners, colleagues and suppliers involved in the project;
+  - Communication with the stakeholders (customers, partners and suppliers) involved in the project;
+  - Coordination of technicians and colleagues ;
   - Providing input for technical specifications, requirements and documentation.

 - **Senior Electronic Engineer** @ Bruker microCT & Bruker Biospin - Full-time

   - ***@ Bruker Biospin, Rheinstetten, Germany / Wissembourg, France / Kontich, Belgium.***